wdevore/Ranger-Dart/README.md

 3. Launch the [Dart Editor](https://www.dartlang.org/tools/editor/) that came with the SDK.
 4. In the editor navigate to the file menu and choose *Open Existing Folder*.
  * Navigate to the location of either the uncompressed Zip or
- * The local Git repository after you cloned.
+ * The local Git repository that you cloned to your "desktop".
 5. With the project open, run one of the *Templates* called "level0"
  * Navigate into the "level0" template folder located under:
 ```